-In order to ensure a high level of protection for insider information, the Executive Board issued internal insider guidelines applicable throughout the Group worldwide.
+In order to ensure a high level of protection for insider information, the Executive Board issued internal insider guidelines applicable throughout the Group worldwide, which were most recently updated in fiscal 2020.
 The guidelines inform employees about their responsibilities under insider trading laws and give clear instructions for compliant behavior.
 In addition, they describe the function of the Insider Committee in detail.
 Moreover, our Code of Conduct, which is binding on all employees, also contains an explicit, detailed reference to the ban on using insider information.
 Within the scope of obligatory training courses on the Code of Conduct as well as specific training courses on insider law, all employees are instructed on the stipulations of insider trading.